publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch2/m__us_usc_t10_s118.md

  __Assessment With Respect to 2001 QDR__

     [Pub.
 L. 107–107, div.
-A, title IX, § 921(c)][/us/pl/107/107/s921/c], Dec.
+A, title IX][/us/pl/107/107/dA/tIX], § 921(c), Dec.
 28, 2001, [115 Stat.
 1198][/us/stat/115/1198], directed the Chairman of the Joint Chiefs of Staff to submit to Congress, not later than one year after Dec.
 28, 2001, an assessment of functions (or roles and missions) of the Armed Forces in accordance with par.
 (2) of subsec. (e) of this section based on the findings in the 2001 Quadrennial Defense Review issued by the Secretary of Defense on Sept.
 30, 2001.

  __Revised Nuclear Posture Review__

     [Pub.
-L. 106–398, § 1][/us/pl/106/398/s1] \[\[div.
+L. 106–398][/us/pl/106/398], § 1 \[\[div.
 A\], title X, § 1041\], Oct.
 30, 2000, [114 Stat.
 1654][/us/stat/114/1654], 1654A–262, as amended by [Pub.
 L. 107–107, div.
-A, title X, § 1033][/us/pl/107/107/s1033], Dec.
+A, title X][/us/pl/107/107/dA/tX], § 1033, Dec.
 28, 2001, [115 Stat.
 1216][/us/stat/115/1216], directed the Secretary of Defense to conduct a comprehensive review of the nuclear posture of the United States for the next 5 to 10 years, and to submit to Congress a report on the results of such review concurrently with the Quadrennial Defense Review report due in Dec.
 2001.

  __Specified Matter for First QDR__

     [Pub.
 L. 106–65, div.
-A, title IX, § 901(c)][/us/pl/106/65/s901/c], Oct.
+A, title IX][/us/pl/106/65/dA/tIX], § 901(c), Oct.
 5, 1999, [113 Stat.
 717][/us/stat/113/717], directed the Secretary of Defense to include, in the first quadrennial defense review conducted under this section, precision guided munitions, stealth, night vision, digitization, and communications within the technologies considered for the purposes of subsec. (d)(13) of this section.

 ----------